 The new map provides important insight into transit patterns of Nairobi’s travelers.
 With a clearer view of the system’s routes and transfer locations, matatu riders can find easier paths to their destinations.
 While the map is most well-known for providing useful information to the general public, its underlying data is proving equally useful to planners and local government officials in understanding current travel patterns and enhancing their ability to plan for the future.

 Critically, the researchers entered the data into the open format General Transit Feed Specification (GTFS), a common format for public transportation schedules that allows the data to be used for travel apps and system modeling.
 Along with exciting projects in Dkaha, Manila and Mexico City, the Nairobi project is one of the first to bring informal transit into GTFS, allowing more dynamic trip planning for users and advanced network analysis for planners.

 Despite their importance to Nairobi’s public transportation network, matatu buses, stuck in traffic congestion and often poorly maintained, are insufficient to meet Nairobi’s growing transit needs.
 The planned BRT will increase mobility, provide an alternative to driving, and expand options for movement across the city.
-ITDP Africa will release a complete transit model in spring 2014, thanks in part to Digital Matatus, demonstrating the ways in which BRT will fit into and improve the transportation network in Nairobi.
+ITDP Africa will release a complete transit model, thanks in part to Digital Matatus, demonstrating the ways in which BRT will fit into and improve the transportation network in Nairobi.

 Cover image: Matatu minibuses congregated in downtown Nairobi.
 Credit: Flickr, Trekking the Planet, CC.